Sheldon Rempal

-Sheldon Rempal (born August 7, 1995) is a Canadian professional ice hockey winger who is currently playing for the Henderson Silver Knights in the American Hockey League (AHL) while under contract to the Vegas Golden Knights of the National Hockey League (NHL).
+Sheldon Rempal (born August 7, 1995) is a Canadian professional ice hockey winger who is an unrestricted free agent.
+He most recently played for the Hershey Bears of the American Hockey League (AHL) while under contract to the Washington Capitals of the National Hockey League (NHL).
 Prior to turning professional, Rempal played two seasons with Clarkson University where he was named to the NCAA (East) Second All-American Team, NCAA (ECAC) All-Tournament Team, and NCAA (ECAC) First All-Star Team.
+Rempal has previously played in the National Hockey League (NHL) with the Los Angeles Kings, Carolina Hurricanes, Vancouver Canucks, and Vegas Golden Knights, as well as the Kontinental Hockey League (KHL) with Salavat Yulaev Ufa.

 Playing career

 Rempal played three seasons with the Nanaimo Clippers in the British Columbia Hockey League.
 At the conclusion of the 2015–16 season, he was named to the BCHL 1st Team All-Stars.
 While playing for the Clippers, Rempal committed to Clarkson University.
 He concluded his time with the BCHL playing in 167 games from 2013–2016.

 Rempal played two seasons with Clarkson University while majoring in business.
 In his freshman year, Rempal was named to the NCAA (ECAC) All-Rookie Team.
 In his sophomore year, he was named to the NCAA (East) Second All-American Team, NCAA (ECAC) All-Tournament Team, and NCAA (ECAC) First All-Star Team.

 As an unrestricted free agent, Rempal signed a two-year, entry-level contract with the Los Angeles Kings on March 30, 2018.
 Rempal attended the Kings training camp prior to the 2018–19 season but was reassigned to their American Hockey League (AHL) affiliate, the Ontario Reign, on September 17.
 Rempal began the 2018–19 season in the AHL, where he recorded eight points in four games, but was recalled to the NHL on October 17.
 He made his NHL debut the following day on October 18, in a 7–2 loss to the New York Islanders.
 He played 13:06 minutes of ice time in his debut.
 Rempal was re-assigned to Ontario Reign on October 27 after playing in three NHL games.
 On December 3, Rempal was named the AHL Rookie of the Month for November after he collected 12 points in nine games with the Ontario Reign.
 He was later selected to the Pacific Division All-Stars for the 2019 American Hockey League All-Star Classic.